List of Alien (franchise) characters: Elizabeth Shaw

 Shaw's religious passion is the central theme and driving force behind the events of Prometheus, with her search for God triggering the expedition's disastrous outcome.
 During the development of Prometheus, Charlize Theron, Anne Hathaway, Natalie Portman, Gemma Arterton, Carey Mulligan and Abbie Cornish were considered for the role of Elizabeth Shaw.
 Noomi Rapace first came to director Ridley Scott's attention in 2009, when he watched the film adaptation of The Girl with the Dragon Tattoo in which Rapace played Lisbeth Salander.
 Scott and Rapace met in 2010 and by January 2011, she was signed to play Shaw.
 The Swedish Rapace trained with a dialect coach to develop a British accent fitting the character's backstory.
 Shaw was generally well received by critics, with many drawing parallels to Ellen Ripley (to which Rapace was apathetic).
-In a four-star review of Prometheus, Roger Ebert praised Rapace's performance as in the same strong-female-lead vein as Weaver's in Alien.
+In a four-out-of-four starred review of Prometheus, Roger Ebert praised Rapace's performance as in the same strong-female-lead vein as Weaver's in Alien.
 Rapace was nominated for the Choice Movie Breakout Award at the 2012 Teen Choice Awards.
 Her return in Alien: Covenant was uncertain during the film's development, with Rapace and the filmmakers making contradictory statements about her involvement.
 She was confirmed as returning in a smaller capacity in June 2016, with the filming of her scenes lasting a week.